mnemonic indexing

 • Over one to three months

 This is usually sufficient to establish a durable foundation that can behave as a flywheel.
-With the scaffold in place, and edifice of knowledge can take shape organically through use, reference, and experience.
+With the scaffold in place, an edifice of knowledge can take shape organically through use, reference, and experience.
 Once the structure is in place, learning accelerates itself.

-Language is only the clearest example.
+• Language is only the clearest example.

 The same principles apply wherever: